 Looking for more family road trip ideas?
 Check out these favorites from around the world!

-4. Use technology, but use it wisely.
 The kids sure love their Amazon Fire tablets!
 We almost never grant access to them back home, so they remain an extra special treat when we travel.
 On driving days we try to start without them for a few hours and only hand them out part-way through our drive.
-Our other favorite road trip activities for kids are storytelling, playing with finger puppets or working on a small LEGO set.
+Some of other favorite road trip activities for kids are playing with finger puppets or working on a small LEGO set – here are some more great screen-free ideas.
 If we’re taking a long lunch break, the tablets go away when we get back in the car in the hopes of catching a post-lunch siesta.
 If you don’t have tablets for the kids yet, check out this great deal on a two-pack of the Fire Kids tablets!
 They’re indispensable for traveling with toddlers in a car.
 Amazon includes a worry-free warranty and lots of great content through the Freetime Unlimited plan.
 If you already have Fire tablets, don’t miss our list of the top free apps for toddlers and preschoolers.

 Your family road trip checklist